KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

        * Select the clip that you would like to align *to*.

-       * Right click, select :guilabel:`Set Audio Reference` or :guilabel:`Set Timecode Reference`.
+       * Right-click, select :guilabel:`Set Audio Reference` or :guilabel:`Set Timecode Reference`.

        * Select all the clips that you would like to get aligned.